 There are many ways that your employer could be guilty of not paying you required wages.
 It could come in the form of unpaid breaks, unpaid overtime, minimum wage violations, and many more.

-In Florida, if your employer has not been paying you in any way, the courts may award you the amount they owe.
+In Florida, if your employer has not been paying you in any way, the courts may award you 3 times the amount they owe.
 You need to send you employer a notice saying you are intending to file a lawsuit and then give them 15 days to settle your claim.
 If they do not, you can take them to court.
 This is not required under the Federal Law.